nicolaiarocci/nicolaiarocci.com/content/opensource.md

 title: Open Source
 share: false
 weight: 9
-cover:
-    image: images/github-profile.jpg
 ---
 You can follow my open source activity on [this website](/tags/open-source/) or [GitHub][1].

-Here is a list of open source projects I authored:
+Here is a partial list of open source projects I authored:

 ### C# / .NET